fergbrain/countdown-timer/readme.txt

  * Renamed to $getOptions to $fergcorp_countdownTimer_getOptions to avoid clashing

 = 1.91 =
-Release Date: 12/4/2007
+Release Date: 12/4/2007:

 Fixed error where the widget wasn’t updated correctly.

 = 1.9 =
-Release Date: 8/7/2007
+Release Date: 8/7/2007:

-One-off countdown timers (i.e. standalone timers for posts, etc) Ability to customize timer style
+ * One-off countdown timers (i.e. standalone timers for posts, etc)
+ * Ability to customize timer style
-Added “week” as a unit of time
+ * Added “week” as a unit of time
-Even more bug fixes including the one where if the plugin was in a directory other then the plugin directory, it really wouldn’t work.
+ * Even more bug fixes including the one where if the plugin was in a directory other then the plugin directory, it really wouldn’t work.

 = 1.8 =
-Release Date: 5/7/2007
+Release Date: 5/7/2007:

-Note to Existing users: Version 1.8 sees the demise of recurring events.
+ * Note to Existing users: Version 1.8 sees the demise of recurring events.
-Built in widget!
+ * Built in widget!
 No need to download and activate another plugin!
-Ability to select any combination of years, days, hours, minutes, and seconds to display Internationalization support
+ * Ability to select any combination of years, days, hours, minutes, and seconds to display
+ * Internationalization support
-Default settings automatically set on activation
+ * Default settings automatically set on activation
-More accurate countdown mechanism (you wouldn’t think counting could be so hard) Numerous bug fixes
+ * More accurate countdown mechanism (you wouldn’t think counting could be so hard)
+ * Numerous bug fixes
-Reorganized management page
+ * Reorganized management page

 = 1.7.3 =
-Release Date: 4/29/2007
+Release Date: 4/29/2007:

-Fixed missing tag
+ * Fixed missing tag
-Fixed form not submitting in IE, Safari, et all
+ * Fixed form not submitting in IE, Safari, et all
-Fixed “pressing return key doesn’t submit form” bug
+ * Fixed “pressing return key doesn’t submit form” bug

 = 1.7.1 =
-Release Date: 3/9/2007
+Release Date: 3/9/2007:

-“No Dates Present” bug fix
+ * “No Dates Present” bug fix
-Updated Plugin URI to be correct
+ * Updated Plugin URI to be correct
-If updates are checked for, a link to the latest tag is given instead of the trunk (guaranteed to be stable) Added Widget plugin foreach error fixed (Thanks to Johnathan)
+ * If updates are checked for, a link to the latest tag is given instead of the trunk (guaranteed to be stable)
+ * Added Widget plugin
+ * foreach error fixed (Thanks to Johnathan)

 = 1.7 =
-Release Date: 3/9/2007
+Release Date: 3/9/2007:

-Note: You may “lose” your date when you upgrade, so you might want to write them down.
+ * Note: You may “lose” your date when you upgrade, so you might want to write them down.
 If you forget to write them down, just downgrade to 1.6.1 and write them down, then upgrade again.
-On update, color bar is displayed at top
+ * On update, color bar is displayed at top
-Fixed a bug where HTML characters were not escaped Prefixing and Suffixing of the event
+ * Fixed a bug where HTML characters were not escaped
+ * Prefixing and Suffixing of the event
-Added more information on usage on the plugin page
+ * Added more information on usage on the plugin page

 = 1.6.1 =
-Fixed the famed unserialze bug!
+ * Fixed the famed unserialze bug!

 = 1.4 =
 Release date: 03/16/2006

 This is the first release using the WordPress SVN.
 It’s kind of been cool using the SVN because it is easier to see what changes have been made from version to version.
 In any event, this release has a couple of updates.
 First, there is an option to include the timer from within the WP Loop, that is you can now display the timer from within a post or page (see instructions for the specifics).
 The idea came from Ronny a mere four days ago, just to give you an idea of the turn around time on suggestions to release.
 Because of the way the plugin is implemented, I also had to modify the main function that gets the ball rolling on displaying the timer.
 It’s designed to be backwards compatible, so you shouldn’t have any problems.
 I also had to rewrite parts of the version check system to work with the SVN.
 The format is actually much better and just calls one text file which lists the latest version (i.e. “1.4?).
 It compares that to the current version and let’s you know if there’s a new version.
 Simple!
 As always, you can turn the feature off.

 = 1.3 =
-Release date: 03/16/2006
+Release date: 03/16/2006:

 I’ve already received some preliminary feedback on 1.2 (thanks Dave), so I’ve made a couple of updates.
 First, there are actually instructions for configuring the onHover Time Format option.
 Second, if you leave onHover Time Format blank, it will remove the dashed underline on the timer so no one is confused.
 I also fixed a really stupid bug, I never but a stripslashes in.
 So if you tried using something that needed escaping (such as an apostrophe), you would get a slash.
 That doesn’t happen anymore.
 Enjoy!

 = 1.2 =
-Release date: 03/13/2006
+Release date: 03/13/2006:

 Development has been slow.
 Not really a lot to do.
 But version 1.2 offers some great things, including a bug fix!
 Deleting two or more events doesn’t make the plugin freak out anymore (the bug fix).
 You can also customize how the onHover time is displayed, including not displaying it at all (just leave it blank).
 Because you can leave it blank, there is no default; but you can use and PHP “date()” format.
 I recommend “j M Y, G:i:s”.
 I also added a six month delay before the date on recurring events is reset…although as I’m writing this, I realize there’s a slight bug there, nothing critical though.
 I welcome any new ideas, just leave a comment down below!

 = 1.1 =
-Release date: 11/28/2005
+Release date: 11/28/2005:

 NOTICE: Copyright format changed from MIT to GNU GPL as of version 1.1 Not a whole lot of major thing.
 Thanks to Benoit Kechid for catching a calculation and syntax error.
 There was a request for making things linkable, so you can now add a link an event.
 The time is also has a dashed underlined and if you roll over it with your mouse, the date and time of the event are displayed.
 I don’t have anymore ideas for this plugin, so unless I you email me with something that you would like, there probably won’t be any more updates.

 = 1.0 =
-Release date: 10/05/2005
+Release date: 10/05/2005:

 You can now set recurring dates, sort of.
 The plugin can currently handle things that happen on a given day of a given month every year (such as a birthday).
 The plugin will also now check for updates whenever you are in the admin panel.
 Download and copy to your plugins directory, then rename it to .php

 = 0.95 =
-Release date: 09/26/2005
+Release date: 09/26/2005:

 Fixed a Warning message (thanks to cordney* for the heads up).
 Also changed a few things: If you have “Automatically delete ‘One Time Events’ on, only events that that do NOT have “Display ‘Time since’” will be deleted.
 Also, the file is now a PHPS file, not zip file.
 Download and copy to your plugins directory, then rename it to .php

 = 0.92 =
-Release date: 09/23/2005
+Release date: 09/23/2005:

 This version adds the option to automatically delete One Time Events that have all ready occured.
 If you don’t choose to automatically delete the events, they will be displayed as “Time since” after the event occurs.
 Small issue I’m still working on: events are only erased when you update timer options.

 = 0.8 =
-Release date: 07/23/2005
+Release date: 07/23/2005:

 This is a backend change.
 The dates.txt file has been replaced with an entry in the WordPress Database.
 Unfortantly, you’ll have to manually transfer your events into the new form.
 Once they are in the form, they are automatically sorted, with events ending soonest on the top.

 = 0.7.1 =
-Release date: 05/23/2005
+Release date: 05/23/2005:

 Changed an internal function name reference due to a potential conflict with another plugin (Thanks Robert)

 = 0.7 =
-Release date: 05/20/2005
+Release date: 05/20/2005:

 Added Admin menu.
 Allows user to update information via web-interface now.

 = 0.6.1 =
-Release date: 05/16/2005
+Release date: 05/16/2005:

 Fixed small math error in cdt_format() on line 47.

 = 0.6 =
-Release date: 05/15/2005
+Release date: 05/15/2005:

 Initial public release

 == Upgrade Notice ==
 = 2.4 =
 General updates to increase stability and user experience.
+Also added CSS hooks.